nanomsg/nng/docs/ref/api/url.md

 that uses hostnames (like "http" or "tcp").
 If the URL does not (for example "inproc" or "ipc" URLs) then it returns `NULL`.

+For `http+unix` URLs, this field instead contains the percent-encoded AF_UNIX socket path.
+For example, `http+unix://%2Fvar%2Frun%2Fservice.sock` has the hostname `%2Fvar%2Frun%2Fservice.sock`; it is not a DNS hostname.
+This field is case-sensitive and is not lowercased during canonicalization.
+The URL path remains separate and does not select the socket.
+The `http+unix` scheme does not permit a port.
+Its userinfo, path, query, and fragment fields retain their normal URL meanings.

 The {{i:`nng_url_port`}} function returns the TCP or UDP port number if the URL corresponds to a protocol based on TCP or UDP.
 It returns zero otherwise.
 Note that the port number might not have been explicitly specified in the URL.